tonymorello/Skroller/README.md

 A note...
 ---------

-Skroller is still a work-in-progress so there might be bugs, compatibility issues and it might pose a treath to your pets...
+Skroller is still a work-in-progress so there might be bugs, compatibility issues and it might pose a threat to your pets...
 I mainly developed it for personal use on my projects but I like sharing (because it's caring) and I will try and keep it updated... feel free to fork it of course and report any issues you may find.

 Also forgive me if my code is not clean / canonical / rational / standardized etc... (you get the point) I am a web designer, self-taught web developer who likes to hack code, so you've been warned! :)